-Her appetite will be limited to non-existent about 24 hours before going into active labor.
-Your dog may start to get sick and vomit and you may notice some mucus discharge.
-Your dog may begin to get sick and vomit and she will have mucus discharge.
+Her appetite will be limited to non-existent for about 24 hours before going into active labor.
+Your dog may start to get sick, possibly vomit or you may notice some mucus discharge.
 She may also start to lick her vulva.
 All of these things or normal during a natural labor and are not signs to be concerned about.

 Signs of Complications

-While your dog may be able to give birth at home most of the time with little to no help from you, complications sometimes arise after a dog's c-section and you'll need to bring your dog to see our Tracy vets.
+While your dog may be able to give birth at home most of the time (with little to no help from you), complications sometimes arise.
+If your dog does begin to struggle during labor you'll need to get her to a vet as quickly as possible.
 To determine if she needs help from you and your vet, there are some specific signs to check for when your dog enters active labor.

 The first thing to beware of is whether she's been pushing for extended periods.
 Pushing can take time.
 However, it should not take your dog more than 45 to 60 minutes to deliver each puppy.
 Contractions should not last more than 45 minutes before the first puppy.

-If your dog is displaying signs of extreme pain or fatigue, vomiting and excess bloody discharge, then you may need to seek medical attention because the puppy may be stuck in the birth canal, blocking their siblings from being delivered as well.
+If your dog is displaying signs of extreme pain or fatigue, vomiting and excess bloody discharge, medical attention is recommended because the puppy may be stuck in the birth canal, blocking their siblings from being delivered as well.

-While the amount of time between each puppy's birth will vary, this timeframe can be as long as 4 hours.
-If you know, can see or feel that there are more puppies but it has been more than 4 hours since the last puppy was born, it's time to take your dog to your Tracy vet as soon as possible.
+The amount of time between each puppy's birth will vary, this timeframe can be as long as 4 hours.
+If you know, can see or feel that there are more puppies but it has been more than 4 hours since the last puppy was born, it's time to get your dog to the vet as soon as possible.